 This course is designed to convey general concepts, methods, and applications of medical microbiology.
 Topics include: immunology, bacteriology, virology, and mycology; the morphology, biochemistry, and physiology of microorganisms including bacteria, viruses, and fungi; the diseases caused by these microorganisms and their treatments; and the immunologic, pathologic, and epidemiological factors associated with diseases.
 PREREQUISITE: One year of high school biology, or BIO 095, or equivalent.
-Mode of delivery: face-to-face.
-3 lecture hours, 2 laboratory hours.
-Fall, Spring and Summer semesters.
+Mode of delivery: face-to-face, web-based.
+2.5 lecture hours, 3 laboratory hours.
+Fall, Spring, and Summer semesters.